Skip to main content

 • No one intentionally planned the user journey.

-Before any visual design or development, I start with a short discovery session with clinic owners or business teams.
+Before any visual design or development, I start with a short discovery session with business owners or internal teams.

 Key questions I ask: